TrushaLalla/Overcoming-Communication-Difficulties-at-Exclusive-Books/README.md

 <h2>Goals for this project</h2>

-My motivation for this project was to create a GUI/ user friendly, easy to use and to follow application.
+My motivation for this project was to create a GUI/ user friendly, easy to use and to follow application.</br>
 ✅ Provide an accessible book search system for all users.

 ✅ Enable book data storage & retrieval using JSON.